<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 Understanding Deductibles in Health Insurance Plans

-Understanding how deductibles work can help you plan for and manage your healthcare expenses.
-It is important to carefully review your health insurance plan to understand your deductibles, out-of-pocket maximums, and any other costs you may be responsible for.
-Most Texans only worry about their deductible, but by considering all of these factors, you can effectively navigate your insurance coverage and mitigate the financial burden of medical expenses.
+Many Texans like Ricky don't completely understand how deductibles work and then get surprised by healthcare expenses as a result.
+Working with an experienced health insurance professional who can help you carefully review your plan and understand your deductibles, out-of-pocket maximums, and any other costs you may be responsible for is important.
+Most Texans only worry about their deductible unfortunately.
+But by considering all of these factors, you can effectively navigate your insurance coverage and mitigate the financial burden of medical expenses.

 Reasons Why My Deductible is Too High

 There are several potential reasons why your health insurance deductible may be too high.
-One factor is the high cost of health care services.
-The cost of medical treatments, procedures, and prescription drugs has continued to grow year over year with seemingly no end in sight.
+The type of plan and your health insurance company look at several factors to set the deductible amount.
+The first factor is the high cost of health care services.
+The cost of medical treatments, procedures, and prescription drugs has continued to skyrocket year over year with seemingly no end in sight.
 As those costs have grown, both the individual deductible and family deductible have increased in tandem.

 A compounding factor is the lack of transparency in pricing which makes it difficult to anticipate and plan for medical expenses.
-Traditional health plans do not like it when they can't anticipate the cost of health care spending, and have raised average deductibles in response.
+When you get ready to buy anything outside of healthcare, you can easily comparison shop and evaluate price and value.
+Traditional health plans do not operate this way as the health systems negotiate everything in private with the insurance companies.
+Instability and unpredictability in the cost of health care spending has raised average deductibles in response.

-In the end, individual coverage options and family plans have continued to see an increase in their deductible options unless you want to see your monthly premiums skyrocket.
+In the end, individual coverage options and family plans have continued to see an increase in their deductible options unless you want to see your monthly premiums balloon to unreal amounts.
 Until health care costs begin to come down, or at least level off, we may not see much change in this trajectory.

 Do All Types Of Health Plans Have Giant Deductibles?